 My first project at Bain was a short 3-monther, a market entry assessment for a #2 player in business services.
 I had to assess the potential future revenue of the venture, and I thought it sounded fun – like a market entry case.
 Yes, my job was to run the model, and I had no idea how ‘in-over-my-head’ I was.

 I am so thankful that my supervising consultant had a sit-down with me 2 days before my first update with the Manager, or I would have truly embarrassed myself.
 I had created a 1-page spreadsheet with 3 columns of hard-coded data and called that a model.
 Oh, what a silly fool I was!
 As the reality sunk in when he gently said, “Okay, well, we have a lot of work to do here,” I prepared for my first all-nighter just weeks into the job.

 Thankfully, I’m a quick study, but that first project was an on-the-job learning experience I wish I didn’t have to have.
 And now, as I advise my Black Belt clients that rocked their MBB interviews on how to prepare for success in consulting, I have 4 words I always share: rock at financial modeling.

 As did most of my peer consultants, I came on the job with strong soft skills; I could hold my own with a CEO over dinner, draw out information from a survey respondent on the phone, and capture insight from analysts during a cold-call.
 I had a huge measure of confidence.
 I just needed way more prep in the one hard skill that makes you a truly coveted analyst or associate – mastery of Excel.

-So, without further ado, here is a highlight reel from the Excel section of our upcoming book, 3 Month Mastery, where we lay out the basics of how you will use financial models as a consultant.
+So, without further ado, here is a highlight reel from the Excel section of our book, 3 Month Mastery, where we lay out the basics of how you will use financial models as a consultant.
 Enjoy!

 6 features of a killer consulting financial model